ccamara/carloscamara-hugo/content/en/post/2020/2020-04-01-covid-lessons-data-science/index.md

 [^narratives]: Refer to [The spread of the coronavirus across Europe against the right-wing Central European narrative](https://blogs.publico.es/otrasmiradas/30966/la-propagacion-del-coronavirus-por-europa-contra-la-narrativa-centroeuropea-derechista/) (Publico, in Spanish)
 [^netherlands]: Take as an example the unfortunate words by Dutch finance minister Wopke Hoekstra, who suggested the EU "should investigate countries like Spain that say they have no budgetary margin to deal with the effects of the crisis provoked by the new coronavirus in spite of the fact that the eurozone has grown for seven consecutive years", a statement that was later qualified as "repugnant" by Portugal's Primer Minister, António Costa.
 (Source: [Politico](https://www.politico.eu/article/netherlands-try-to-calm-storm-over-repugnant-finance-ministers-comments/))
 [^predictions-r]: Just to give you an example of how easy can be to implement a prediction in R, refer to this article: http://www.sthda.com/english/articles/40-regression-analysis/166-predict-in-r-model-predictions-and-confidence-intervals/
+[^considerations-medium]: Also, reading this post may be useful: [Ten Considerations Before You Create Another Chart About COVID-1](https://medium.com/nightingale/ten-considerations-before-you-create-another-chart-about-covid-19-27d3bd691be8)